/ tool-comparisons / Datadog vs LogRocket for Solo Developers

 • Your backend is simple or managed (serverless, Supabase, etc.) and doesn't need deep monitoring

-• You're willing to pay $99/month for deep frontend insights
+• You're willing to pay from $69/month for deep frontend insights once you outgrow the free tier

 The Verdict